 Given how many things should be changed, or at least tweaked to make a WordPress website or WooCommerce store compliant, what should be your next step, then?

-I'd start assessing what's your current status by auditing what type and how much data you're collecting from your user.
+I'd start assessing what's your current status by auditing what type and how much data you're collecting from your users.
 That will give a clear picture on the areas you'll need to make GDPR-compliant and allow you to prioritize the required work accordingly.
 You can have a specialist do that for you or help you understand what should come first.

 This blog post features Robin Scott, an experienced WordPress developer who's also one of the founders of Silicon Dales, an agency focused on WordPress, WooCommerce, and a variety of other services.
 Robin has specialized in several areas such as Custom Plugins, Gravity Forms, Hosting Transfer, Maintenance, and WooCommerce Extensions, just to name a few.